zitadel/zitadel/docs/docs/guides/integrate/logout.md

 ### Single Sign On (SSO) vs Single Logout (SLO)

 Single Sing On (SSO) allows a user to login once without the need for authentication across multiple applications.
-Single Logout (SLO) is the counterpart to this.
-With SLO a user can logout and terminate all related sessions, without actively logout from all systems.
+Single Logout (SLO) is the counterpart to SSO.
+With SLO a user can logout and terminate sessions across many applications, without actively logging out from them.

 ### OpenID Connect Logout